Nicholas Alexander of Wallachia: Reign

 In the year 1359, he founded the Eastern Orthodox Metropolis of Ungro-Wallachia.

 After initially resisting pressures to become the Kingdom of Hungary's vassal, he yielded to King Louis I in 1354 due to threat posed by the Golden Horde, and recognized the right of the Roman Catholic Church to establish missions in his principality, as well as the privilege of Saxon traders from Brașov to transit Wallachia without paying duties.
 In 1355, Nicolae Alexandru and the King of Hungary reached an agreement in return for Severin.

 The Wallachian voivode renounced Hungarian suzerainty in 1359.

 Nicholas Alexander died in 16 November 1364 and he was buried in Câmpulung.
 His epitaph reads:

 In the 16th day of November died the great and sole ruler Io Nicholas Alexander voivode, son of great Basarab, in 6873 indiction 3.
 Memory eternal.

 Family

-Firstly, he married Lady Maria, of the magyar Lackfi family located in Transylvania.The couple had two children:
+Firstly, he married Lady Maria, of the Lackfi family from Transylvania.The couple had two children: